Oil industry paints grimmer picture of pandemic's harm to demand

 “As economies around the world opened up, there was optimism and enthusiasm that we would just head back to normal over some period of time,” said Andrew Lipow, president of Lipow Oil Associates.

-“What we’re seeing now is that there’s more pessimism because we’re seeing a resurgence of the virus around the world,” Lipow said.
+“What we’re seeing now is that there’s more pessimism because we’re seeing a resurgence of the virus around the world.”

 Energy giant BP BP.L, in its 2020 outlook released on Monday, projected in its base-case scenario that oil consumption peaked for good last year due to the health crisis, and that coronavirus could slash oil demand by about 3 million bpd by 2025 and by 2 million bpd by 2050.